I. Basic conditions

 16. Contract duration, termination and amendment

 (16.1) The contract shall run at least until 31 December of the following year and shall then be extended automatically with the existing scope of use (number of users) by one period of use in each case in accordance with 12.3, as long as no written notice of termination is given in due time.
 This shall also apply in the event that the Licensor does not send the Licensee an express order confirmation of the extension.
 Subject to statutory provisions, the Licensee shall not be entitled to withdraw from the Agreement prior to the expiry of the minimum contractual period.

 (16.2) Unless otherwise agreed, the period of notice shall be three months to the end of the current period of use.

-(16.3) Unless a Free Version is concerned, it is possible to switch from a business on the part of the Licensor (“Cloud Installation”) to a business on the part of the Licensee (“on-premises Installation”) or vice versa.
+(16.3) It is possible to switch from a operation on the part of the Licensor (“Cloud Installation”) to a operation on the part of the Licensee (“on-premises Installation”) or vice versa.
 The costs for the corresponding porting work shall be borne by the Licensee.
 If the licensee instructs the licensor to do so, the time spent for this shall be reimbursed at € 135 net/hour/person.

 (16.4) The licensee has a special right of termination if the license fee for the coming period of use increases by more than 5%.
 The Licensor shall give the Licensee prior notice of such an increase.
 Licensee may terminate without notice upon receipt of the notice at the end of the current usage period.